- The defendants were released on bail at Cork District Court yesterday for sentencing on February 15.

 - Should I bail out of this line right now, or should I stick it out a bit longer and hope that the lady finds a working credit-card soon?

-bail someone/something out
+bail someone/thing out

 - For his part, the defendant repeatedly proclaimed his innocence, insisting he had dug deep into his own pockets to bail the church out of financial difficulties.